aajanki/ts2workflows/language_reference.md

 This syntax can be used to call [standard library functions](https://cloud.google.com/workflows/docs/reference/stdlib/overview) or subworkflows.

+The transpiler automatically detects [blocking calls](https://cloud.google.com/workflows/docs/reference/syntax/expressions#blocking-calls) and converts them to call steps (instead of assign steps) as required by the GCP Workflows runtime.

 Some Workflows standard library functions have names that are reserved keywords in Typescript.
 Those functions must be called with alternative names in ts2workflows source code:

 To generate a call to `default()` in Workflows code, use the name `or_else()`.